-The behavior towards ultra-Orthodox Jews in our study demonstrate why it is crucial to empirically disentangle the mechanisms generating discrimination against social groups.
-In the dictator game, ultra-Orthodox Jews were penalized compared to all other groups (and even more so by male participants), implying a strong dislike towards ultra-Orthodox Jews.
-On the other hand, in the trust game, ultra-Orthodox Jews were given the highest amounts on average, implying a high level of trust in members of this group.
-Interestingly, there is no evidence regarding the existence of similar trends amongst ultra-Orthodox Jews themselves.
-The cause of promoting employment of ultra-Orthodox Jews was a central target for donations by ultra-Orthodox Jews.
-Interestingly, research participants perceived ultra-Orthodox Jews to be the most discriminated against group (alongside with women).
+The behavior toward ultra-Orthodox Jews exhibited in our study demonstrates why it is crucial to empirically disentangle the mechanisms generating discrimination against social groups.
+In the dictator game, ultra-Orthodox Jews were penalized more harshly than all other groups (and even more so by male participants), implying a strong dislike toward them.
+In contrast, in the trust game, ultra-Orthodox Jews were given the highest amounts of donations on average, implying a high level of trust in members of this group.
+As expected, ultra-Orthodox participants gave the most number and amount of donations to the ultra-Orthodox nonprofit association.
+Interestingly, as mentioned, research participants perceived ultra-Orthodox Jews and women to be the two groups most subject to discrimination.

-Women and Mizrahi Jews were generally less discriminated against compared to Arabs and Ultra-Orthodox Jews.
-In the dictator game, women received on average the highest amount – although women were not significantly favored when compared only to Ashkenazi men.
-In the donations game, promoting women’s employment was the most frequent donation cause – especially by women participants.
-Women were perceived as the warmest and most competent among the social groups, and participants were the most satisfied with women as partners.
-Participants also perceived gender discrimination (alongside discrimination against ultra-Orthodox Jews) as the most severe form of discrimination, as opposed to discrimination against Mizrahi Jews and Arabs.
+In the games, women and Mizrahi Jews were generally less discriminated against than Arabs and ultra-Orthodox Jews.
+In the dictator game, women received on average the highest amount, although not significantly more when compared only to Ashkenazi men.
+In the donations game, the nonprofit promoting women’s employment was the most frequently selected cause, with the percentage being higher among women participants.
+Women were perceived as the warmest and most competent social group, and participants were the most satisfied with women as partners.
+Participants also perceived gender discrimination (alongside discrimination against ultra-Orthodox Jews) as the most severe form of discrimination.

-Mizrahi Jews did not receive significantly different sums in the dictator game than other groups in the Israeli population; surprisingly, however, they were given more money from non-Mizrahi Jews than from members of their own group.
+Mizrahi Jews did not receive significantly different sums in the dictator game than did other groups in the Israeli population; surprisingly, however, they were given more money from non-Mizrahi Jews than from members of their own group.
 In the trust game, male participants gave Mizrahi Jews less money than they did to the other partners.
-This finding implies that while there is no distinct dislike towards Mizrahi Jews among the Israeli Jewish population (compared to Arabs and ultra-Orthodox Jews), men mistrust them relative to members of other groups.
+This finding implies that while there is no distinct dislike toward Mizrahi Jews among the Israeli Jewish population (compared to feelings toward Arabs and ultra-Orthodox Jews), men mistrust them more than members of other groups.
 In the competence game, there were no significant differences regarding Mizrahi Jews.
-In the donation part, the promotion of Mizrahi Jews’ employment was not a prominent donation target.
+In the donation game, the promotion of Mizrahi Jews’ employment was not a popular donation cause.
 Finally, Mizrahi Jewish partners were rated the lowest after Arabs on both the warmth and competence dimensions.

 Our study has some limitations.
-Most notably, because of the costs associated with running the study, we do not investigate discrimination against people who belong to more than one devalued social group (like Mizrahi women, for example).
-Yet we can still build on our results to argue broadly that different mechanisms generate different types of discrimination and that related questions of intersectionality that should be further explored in future research.
+Most notably, because of the high cost of conducting the study, we did not investigate discrimination against people who belong to more than one devalued social group; for example, Mizrahi women.
+Related questions of intersectionality should be explored in future research.

-V. Normative Implications to Employment Discrimination Law
+V. Normative Implications for Employment Discrimination Law

-Our study has some theoretical and practical implications for the understanding of discrimination in general and employment discrimination in particular, as well as of the variations across different forms of discrimination.
-Our findings suggest that although in many countries, anti-discrimination laws apply a unified approach to eliminate all forms of ethnic, gender, and religious-based discrimination, in reality, because each form of discrimination is generated by different mechanisms, no one policy fits all.
-Thus, the unified approach taken by Israeli Anti-discrimination laws and by American federal and state employment Anti-discrimination laws should be reconsidered and a more nuanced differentiated approach should be applied.
-Likewise, the more nuanced approach taken by American Constitutional Law should further differentiate across types of discrimination to take into account differences in the mechanisms generating discrimination.
+Our study has both theoretical and practical implications for the understanding of discrimination in general and of employment discrimination in particular, as well as of the variations across different forms of discrimination.
+Its findings suggest that anti-discrimination laws that apply a uniform approach to racial, ethnic, gender, and religious-based discrimination may be ineffective because each form of discrimination is generated by different mechanisms.
+Thus, the uniform approach taken by Israeli anti-discrimination laws and by U.S. federal and state employment anti-discrimination laws should be reconsidered and a more nuanced differentiated approach applied.
+Likewise, even the more nuanced approach of U.S. constitutional law should be fine-tuned to take into account differences in the mechanisms generating discrimination.